A Wanton Wife

 The bed again undulated as the water adjusted to his absence.
-He went to the chair and slid on his trousers but took a fresh shirt out of the closet, left to go downstairs and closed the door behind him, leaving me alone to arise in private.
-Unfamiliar with getting out of a water bed I put my legs over the edge and after a few wave bounces sat on the padded railing.
+He went to the chair, slid on his trousers but took a fresh shirt out of the closet, left to go downstairs and closed the door behind him.
+I was left alone, pleased to arise in private.
+Unfamiliar with getting out of a water bed, I put my legs over the edge and after a few wave ripples, sat up on the padded railing.

-I reached over and quietly slid open the nightstand drawer and peeked at the open condom box, pleased to see a box of three with two left.
+I reached over and quietly slid open the nightstand drawer and peeked at the open condom box, gratified to see a box of three with two left.

-Secure with the closed bedroom door, I buoyantly arose, naked.
-The bedroom had its own bathroom.
-I gathered my purse; bra, panty and dress, tippy toed to the bathroom and locked the door.
+Secure with the closed bedroom door, I buoyantly arose naked.
+The bedroom had a bathroom.
+I gathered my purse; bra, panty, and dress tippy-toed to the bathroom and locked the door.
 Placing my things on the hamper I opened the medicine cabinet to check for female traces but there were none.
-It was bare except for tooth brush, tooth paste and shaving stuff.
+It was bare, except for toothbrush, toothpaste and shaving stuff.
 I smiled and thought.

-I showered using the new soap bar in the tray, dried with the fresh towel next to the hamper, dressed, straightened my tousled hair, put on a dab of perfume and reapplied lipstick.
-Unlocking the door I got my shoes and while putting them on realized he anticipated the evening with the wine, music, condom, soap bar and towel evidence of assumed planed outcome, his foresight pleased me.
+I showered using the new soap bar in the tray, dried with the fresh towel next to the hamper, dressed, straightened my tousled hair, put on a dab of perfume and reapplied lipstick, my lips in a smile.
+Unlocking the door, I got my shoes and while putting them on realized he anticipated the evening with the wine, music, condom, soap bar and towel evidence of the assumed outcome.
+His foresight pleased me.

 “I need to go.”

 The words, “by midnight” came back.
 It was already half past.
 He walked me to my car, kissed and kissed me again, held me tight.
-Breaking free, thinking of the time, I got in and watched him in the mirror standing where we kissed as I drove off.
+Breaking free, thinking of the time, I got in, drove off in a rush but watched him in the mirror standing where we kissed.

-Approaching my Mountain View turnoff and then my driveway, I became anxious of coming home.
-It was past 1 AM when I pulled into the garage, dreading the coming confrontation.
+Approaching my Mountain View turnoff and my driveway, however, I became anxious about coming home.
+It was well past 1 AM when I pulled into the garage, dreading the coming confrontation.